thomasthebaud/SPEAR-benchmark-code/README.md

 ### `02_run_LLM_inference.sh`

 Runs speech-to-speech LLM inference on the prepared input audio clips.
-It sends each input audio file to the configured `llm_model`, saves the generated audio response, and writes output metadata.
+It sends each input audio file to the configured `llm_model`, loads the corresponding proxy module from `benchmark/bin/llm_proxies/${llm_model}.py`, saves the generated audio response, and writes output metadata.

+The data preparation script now generates question and answer clips from conversations ending in a question, so the inference stage receives inputs that are already framed as question prompts with metadata for response alignment.

 ### `03_transcribe.sh`